 Galveston has a lot of fun beaches!
 We personally prefer ones we can drive on so we can unload and load the car right there without having to park, haul our stuff across hot sand and sweat to death doing it.
 If you have never been, I highly recommend taking the ferry across to Bolivar Peninsula and find a place on the beach there.
 We typically pack a lunch, cooler and supplies and spend the day out there.
+During peak season the wait times can be up to 2 hours if you don’t get in line early.
+I suggest being in line before 9:30am.
+When taking the ferry, you can get out of your car.
+Be sure to look for dolphins!
 If you need food, The Big Store (aka crystal beach grocery store) has a lot to offer.
-Be sure to check the ferry wait times.
-During peak season the wait times can be up to 2 hours if you don’t get in line early.
-When taking the ferry over, I suggest getting out and look for dolphins.

 ***If you plan on heading to Galveston multiple times, I suggest buying a beach parking pass for the year.
 This allows you to park along the seawall or go into any pocket park beach.
 If you go across to Bolivar you will have to buy a separate pass for $10.
 This is also good for one year.

 Seawall– Pay and park anywhere on the seawall and find a spot ***(see above parking statement)

 East Beach- You can also park in Beachtown and walk across the boardwalk to the beach

 Stewart Beach- great family beach but there is not drinking allowed on this beach.